urbanadventurer/Android-PIN-Bruteforce/README.md

 ## 💣 Known Issues

-- This cannot detect when it unlocks
+- This cannot detect when the correct PIN is guessed and the phone unlocks.
+- Your phones may run out of battery before the correct PIN is found.

 ## 🛰 Technical Details